adamlazz/rsink/README.md

 E:preserve executability
 ```

-`rsink.sh` also comes with a `sync` profile for a source to destination sync.
+`rsink` also comes with a `sync` profile for a source to destination sync.
 Files no longer on the source will be deleted from the destination.

 * For a full list of options run `man rsync`.
 * You can name the profiles whatever you want.